Michael-Rodygin/sid-meiers-civilization-generator/README.md

 ## How It Works

 1. The application reads starting configurations from `Civ_bonuses.xlsx`
-2. Data is organized by tiers (1-6)
-3. For each player, the system randomly selects:
+2. For each player, the system randomly selects:
    - 1 bonus from tier 1
    - 1 bonus from tier 2
    - 1 bonus from tier 3
-   - 1 technology from tier 4
+   - 1 technology
-   - 1 nation from tier 5
+   - 1 nation
+3. 1 Random event is selected from the Global Event pool
 4. Victory probabilities are calculated based on the selected bonuses
-5. Random events are selected from tier 6

 ## Notes